Farmer leader Jagjit Singh Dallewal holds talks with SC committee, refuses medical aid

 The bench also clarified that it had not issued any directions for Dallewal to end his fast.
 The state government should impress upon him that he could continue his hunger strike even after being shifted to a hospital, the court added.

+The authorities have deployed emergency teams.
+“As of now, things are under control,” The Indian Express quoted an unidentified senior medical officer of the Punjab Health Department as saying.

-SKM urges President Droupadi Murmu to meet farmers
+SKM urges President Murmu to meet farmers

 On Monday, the Samyukt Kisan Morcha urged President Droupadi Murmu to reconsider her decision not to meet a farmers’ delegation on the issue of Dallewal’s hunger strike, The Hindu reported.